cartesi/dispatcher/README.md

 - change this file to reflect changes in the design
 - improve error reporting by: adding more chain_err and inserting context inside the error messages
 - implement display for the structs we define and use them in logs

-# Dispatcher

-This provides the dispatcher to support the development of dApps.
-Dapps that follow these guidelines and use our offered infrastructure will be safer, more robust and easier to develop.

 ## Goals